 Thurston County The Thurston County website at: http://www.co.thurston.wa.us/index.asp contains information about all of the county departments and their services to the citizens of Thurston County.

 Thurston County The Thurston County Narcotics Task Force web site with information about illicit drugs can be accessed at this address: www.co.thurston.wa.us/narcotics-task-force/index.htm It provides resources on drug abuse along with other information on how to spot a meth lab and information on the new laws about purchase of non-prescription medicines containing ingredients used in making meth.

-with considerable good oinformation about disaster preparedness:
+A website with considerable good oinformation about disaster preparedness: http://www.

 National Weed & Seed Data Center - Rochester, WA Weed & Seed Site Summary This is part of set of websites, a project of the Justice Research and Statistics Association, that contain information about the local area of each Weed & Seed Site.
 You can view the section about Rochester at: http://www.weedandseeddatacenter.org/sitedetail.aspx?sitekey=417S0

 Department of Homeland Security http://www.ready.gov/index.html A website with much good information about getting yourself and your family prepared for Natural Disasters as well as those occurring from terrorist activities.

 Mothers Against Meth http://www.mamasite.net Mothers Against Meth-Amphetamine (mama) was started in 2002 by Dr. Mary F. Holley to distribute the literature she has written to educate the public about methamphetamine and other drugs

 Chehalis Tribe http://www.chehalistribe.org A website describing the Chehalis Tribe and the many services they provide the area.

 Timberland Regional Library http://www.timberland.lib.wa.us A website describing the many services provided by the Timberland Library in their numerous braches.